 This angst-filled tune unapologetically combines genres like reggae, rock, and grunge for a unique sound fans have come to love from Dinosaur Jr. The band got their start in 1984, ahead of the grunge curve.
 Through the ’80s and ’90s, they carved out a path for their music, starting in their home state of Massachusetts and eventually reaching across the entire US.

 Revival! – Me Phi Me

 Rapper Me Phi Me has made a name for himself since the early 1990s by incorporating messages of African heritage, strength, and individuality in his music.
-This caught the eye of first-time director Ben Stiller while he was making the movie Reality Bites.
-He was so enthralled with Me Phi Me’s song ‘Revivial!’ that it became the only tune Stiller personally chose for the soundtrack.
+This caught the eye of first-time director Ben Stiller.
+He was so enthralled with Me Phi Me’s song ‘Revival!’ that it became the only tune Stiller personally chose for the soundtrack.

 Related: If you like songs about staying strong, you’ll love the best songs about strength.

 There’s nothing like a good, ol’ fashioned car crash to captivate audiences, and in this ’90s cult flick, Squeeze’s ‘Tempted (94)’ plays just before main characters Lelaina and Vicki get into an accident.
 The song details a relationship that is failing and questionable decisions that former lovers make.
 The tune appears on the band’s 1981 album East Side Story.

 Related: Be careful on the road!
 Here’s our list of the best driving songs.